The Way Forward on Climate Change in Newfoundland and Labrador

 Management of Greenhouse Gas Act

 The Management of Greenhouse Gas Act (the Act) received Royal Assent in June 2016.
-The Act targets large industrial emitters in the province with new emission reporting requirements.
+The Act targets large industrial emitters in the province with new emission reporting requirements and a performance standard system for large industrial emitters (discussed below).
 The Management of Greenhouse Gas Reporting Regulations set out the reporting requirements.

 There are three tiers in the Act: